pyeventsourcing/eventsourcing/docs/topics/process.rst

 Distributed system
 ------------------

-The application processes above could be run in different threads in a single process.
-Those threads could run in different processes on a single node.
+The process applications above could be run in different threads in a single process.
+Alternatively, they run in different processes on a single node.
 Those process could run on different nodes in a network.
+The example below shows the process applications running in different processes on the same node, using Python's ``multiprocessing` library.

-If there are many threads, each thread could run a loop that begins by making a call to messaging infrastructure for prompts pushed from upstream via messaging infrastructure.
+With multiple threads or operating system processes, each could run a loop that begins by making a call to messaging infrastructure for prompts pushed from upstream via messaging infrastructure.
 Prompts can be responded to immediately by pulling new notifications.
 If the call to get new prompts times out, any new notifications from upstream notification logs can be pulled, so